AndrewGYork/simple_sim_fusion_demo/README.md

 <img src="./images/3_psf_intensity.png" alt="Point spread function" width="200">

-Yielding data like this:
+Yielding simulated data like this:

 <img src="./images/6_noisy_measurement.gif" alt="Measurement" width="200">

-We turn this measurement into an estimate of the true density (truth is in red, estimate is in green):
+We process this simulated data into an estimate of the true density (truth is in red, estimate is in green):

 <img src="./images/8_final_estimate.png" alt="Estimate vs. truth" width="200">